Contributor conventions

 Deploy: tag a release (git tag vX.Y.Z && git push --tags) — release.yml

-builds the artifact and the config-only deploy repo (projektor-workspace) picks
+builds the artifact and the config-only deploy repo (projektor-deploy-example) picks

 it up.
 See the deploy guide.